jchristn/XmlToPox/README.md

 Convert XML to Plain Old XML and Query using XPath

-## help or feedback
+## Help or feedback

-first things first - do you need help or have feedback?
-Contact me at joel at maraudersoftware.com dot com or file an issue here!
+First things first - do you need help or have feedback?
+Contact me at joel dot christner at gmail or file an issue here!

-## new in v1.0.0
+## New in v1.0.2
-- first release!

-## description
-XmlToPox is a class library that converts XML to plain old XML and provides an interface to query it using XPath.
+- Retarget to .NET Core 2.0 and .NET Framework 4.5.2

-## simple example
+## Simple example
 ```
 using XmlToPox;